 I spent a week in a four-bed dorm at Generator Copenhagen, which feels like a cross between a hostel and a hotel.

-My dormmates included a Japanese college student, German optometrist, UN worker from the Democratic Republic of Congo, and a traveler from Spain.
+My dormmates included a Japanese college student, a German optometrist, a UN worker from the Democratic Republic of Congo, and a traveler from Spain.

-I celebrated my 43rd birthday with an extravagant lunch at Geranium, a three-star Michelin restaurant currently ranked the fifth-best restaurant in the world, according to The World's 50 Best Restaurants list.
+I celebrated my 43rd birthday with an extravagant lunch at Geranium, a three-star Michelin restaurant currently ranked the fifth-best restaurant in the world, according to The World's 50 Best Restaurants.

 And that's how I continue to roll, at least in Europe.
 I'll choose cheaper accommodation if it means I can 1) take the trip, and 2) splurge on a few high-end meals.